jcontini/agentos-integrations/firecrawl/app.md

 ## Security

-This plugin uses AgentOS secure REST executor.
+This app uses AgentOS secure REST executor.
 Credentials are never exposed to scripts.

 ## When to Use Firecrawl